 Although I’ve made some of my very best friends on cruises, I always wonder about the people I’ve enjoyed chatting with and then never bumped into again during a voyage.
-On a large ship with over 3000 passengers, it can be difficult to keep up with your new buddies.
+On a large ship with over 3000 passengers, it can be difficult to keep up with your new buddies!

 On an UnCruise, you’ll never run into this problem.

 Daily adventure groups are small, so you can get to know your guides as well as the others in your group.
-The cozy lounge, shared dining tables, and hot tub are all great places to share experiences and get to know your fellow travelers a little better.
+The cozy lounge, shared dining tables, and hot tub are also great places to share experiences and get to know your fellow travelers a little better.

 6. You’re nostalgic for summer camp